mSpy Review 2026: Parental Control or Surveillance Scout?

 mSpy keyword tracking

-So this app does give you access to all conversations, but you have to do a lot of manual monitoring in order to see and address potential problems.
+So this app gives you access to all conversations, but you have to do a lot of manual monitoring to see and address potential problems.

 Social media and phone apps